DavidFeng-8844/MyNotes/Obsidian_Files_Git/Computer_Architecture/Lecture 8 Cache Memory 1.md

 ![[L8-1.png]]

 >==Block==
 	The unit of data transfer.
 We break main memory into blocks.
-Each block holds m bytes (typically, 64 ==Line==
+Each block holds m bytes (typically, 64 bits ) ==Line==
-	The cache is broken into multiple lines, each cache line holds exactly a memory block .
+	The cache is broken into multiple lines, each cache line holds exactly a memory block.

 >Load and Store Sequence in Direct Mapped cache: